xephoid/galactic-confrontation/notes/FIST-AND-FORM-RULES.md

 Counter Strike - Price 3 spirit.
 Allows the player to play 2 more technique cards and add 2 Misstep cards (from the Available Techniques) to their opponent's discard pile.

-Reading the Opponent - Price 3 spirit.
+Reading Opponent - Price 3 spirit.
 Allows the player to draw an additional card from their deck and play 2 more technique cards.

 Combination Rush - Price 3 spirit.
 Allows the player to play 2 more technique cards and lets them channel an additional card during their Channel Phase.